In the 20th century, hospitals completed their

 But does it have the potential to disrupt America’s traditional, episodic, acute care delivery model?
 We put it to the test with six questions for identifying a Disruptive Innovation.

 What are the challenges of bringing advanced imaging services to India?
 What motivates an entrepreneur to start build an MRI service?
 How does the entrepreneur go about building the service?
 In this episode, I discuss radiology in India with Dr. Harsh Mahajan, Dr. Vidur Mahajan and Dr. Vasantha Venugopal.
 Dr. Harsh Mahajan is the founder of Mahajan Imaging, a leading radiology practice in New Delhi, and now a pioneer in radiology research in India.

 Listen to our conversation on Radiology Firing Line Podcast here.

-Saurabh Jha is a contributing editor to THCB and host of Radiology Firing Line Podcast of the Journal of American College of Radiology, sponsored by Healthcare Administrative Partner.
+Saurabh Jha is an associate editor of THCB and host of Radiology Firing Line Podcast of the Journal of American College of Radiology, sponsored by Healthcare Administrative Partner.